Watch the service here.

 From wherever you are, serve the Lord: Creator, Son, and Holy Spirit.

 VIRTUAL COFFEE HOUR

 If you are using this page to follow along with today’s worship service while it is being live streamed, please join us for virtual coffee hour!
-Turn on your video camera and join us at about 11am or a little before with this link.
+Turn on your video camera and join us after the benediction with this link.
 You could also join over the telephone by dialing (312) 626-6799 and entering the meeting code 146 874 134, followed by the password 075003.